nickym11111/assignment4/res/README.txt

 each stock by the number of shares and adding them together.
 If the user incorrectly inputs the date, it notifies the user and prompts them to try the process again.

+5.GetPortfolioPerformance Class:
+The GetPortfolioPerformance class features methods to calculate and display the financial performance of a portfolio over a specified time range, validating dates, adjusting for weekends, and using market data to compute and present the portfolio's value at regular intervals.

+6.GetStockPerformance Class:
+The GetStockPerformance class features methods to calculate and display the financial performance of a stock over a specified time range, validating dates, adjusting for weekends, and using market data to compute and present the portfolio's value at regular intervals.
+However, for stocks we do not have the date for like holidays we will inform the user that we do not have access to that stock when inputting it has a start date or end date.

+7.RebalancePortfolio Class:
+The RebalancePortfolio class allows users to rebalance their investment portfolio by redistributing their investments according to specified target percentages.
+The class provides a method for gathering user input regarding the target distribution and the date for rebalancing.
+It then calculates the necessary buy or sell transactions to adjust the portfolio to the desired state.
+The class ensures that the total target distribution does not exceed 100% and that the number of stocks in the portfolio matches the number of stocks specified in the target distribution.
+After rebalancing, it provides detailed information about the rebalanced portfolio, displaying the value and state of the portfolio on the specified date.

+*** PLEASE BE CAREFUL RUNNING THE CREATE PORTFOLIO AND INPUT PORTFOLIO BECAUSE WE WILL ACTUALLY CREATE NEW FILES ON YOUR COMPUTER IN THE PROGRAM THEN CAUSE ALL OUR OTHER TEST TO FAIL.